grid-line

 Music streaming has completely changed the music industry.

-In fact, the vast majority of music listeners now rely on music streaming platforms.
+In fact, in 2026, the vast majority of music listeners now rely on music streaming platforms.

 The following report will dive into some of the most important industry statistics.